The War in Ukraine and How it Came to This

 Visit Stand For Ukraine to learn of 20+ verified funds and charities you can donate to.

-We worked with United Help Ukraine (listed on their site) for several years when we lived in Northern Virginia.
+We also highly recommend United Help Ukraine who we have worked with for several years and continue to now.
 They are an amazing group of dedicated volunteers.

 Closing Note from Amalia and Eric